andrewthegr8/Term-Project-ME-405/docs/source/index.rst

 Demo
 -----------------
-The term project for the class was to program the robot to autonomously navigate an obstacle sourse using a variety of sensors.
+The goal of the project was to program the robot to autonomously navigate an obstacle sourse using a variety of sensors.
 The video below shows the robot successfully completing the course.